Prime Video: The 47 Best Movies to Watch

 Friday

 - Anything's Possible (2022) -- Rom-com directed by Billy Porter.
-A delightfully modern Gen Z coming-of-age story that follows Kelsa, a confident high school girl who is trans, as she navigates through senior year.
+A modern Gen Z coming-of-age story that follows Kelsa, a confident high school girl who is trans, as she navigates senior year.

 Saturday